whowe444/nrl_queue_project/README.md

 ## Instructions for adding new test cases
 * New test cases can easily be added in `test/include/test_queue.h` and implemented in `test/test_queue.c`.
 These already include several additional test cases of my own as well as a random string generator for ease of testing many elements.
 * Don't forget to call your new function in `test/test_queue_main.c`.

+## Production Ready
+For the purposes of this project, I define production ready as:
+* Adheres to the specified code standard
+* Modular code that is fully unit tested
+* Code is checked for memory leaks with valgrind
+* Code is checked with cppcheck
+* Code compiles without warning